So the question is are electric toothbrushes better?

-Advice from the NHS, British Dental Association and the American Dental Association all agree that brushing twice a day for at least 2 minutes is important.
+Advice from the NHS, British Dental Association and the American Dental Association all agrees that brushing twice a day for at least 2 minutes is important.
 (NHS, British Dental Association, American Dental Association)

 With such a global stance on this approach, the first advice and dental professional will give in regards to improving your oral health is this.

 As such, brushing your teeth twice a day with a toothbrush be that manual or electric is most important, not what type of brush.

 Dentists would rather you brush twice a day with a manual brush than brush once a day with an electric one.

 Despite thousands of years of history to the toothbrush (link to evolution post) it is within the last century that the electric toothbrush has been introduced, thanks to the invention of, you guessed it, electricity.

 The main benefits to an electric toothbrush are:

 - Consistent power delivery for a dentist like clean

 - Can remove up to 100% more plaque than a manual brush